International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

-If the Data Customer searches for a type of data that is provided by many suppliers, .e.g. weather data, the Data Consumer can search for existing datasets by making an inquiry at a Data Intermediary that assumes the basic role of a Data Broker (cf. according section below).
+If the Data Customer searches for a type of data that is provided by many suppliers, .e.g. weather data, the Data Consumer can search for existing datasets by making an inquiry at a Data Intermediary that assumes the basic role of a Metadata Broker (cf. according section below).
-The Data Intermediary (Data Broker) then provides the required metadata for the Data Consumer to connect to a Data Provider.
+The Data Intermediary (Metadata Broker) then provides the required metadata for the Data Consumer to connect to a Data Provider.

-Like a Data Provider, the Data Consumer may log the details of a successful (or unsuccessful) data exchange transaction at a Clearing House, use Apps to enrich, transform, etc. the data received, or use a Data Broker to retrieve data sources.
+Like a Data Provider, the Data Consumer may log the details of a successful (or unsuccessful) data exchange transaction at a Clearing House, use Apps to enrich, transform, etc. the data received, or use a Metadata Broker to retrieve data sources.

 #### CATEGORY 2: INTERMEDIARY #####